statmano/glitch-static-site-3-fastly/MIGRATE.md

 ![reload codespace](https://github.com/user-attachments/assets/b7a3271a-b183-44f2-82ed-968aa26f921e)

-_When you reload your codespace you might see an error about a port already being in use – you can ignore it._ 💅
+> _When you reload your codespace you might see an error about a port already being in use – this happens in Vite projects like Glitch in Bio.
+You can fix it by removing the `server` object from your `vite.config.js` file, or you can just ignore it._ 💅

 Go ahead and click the **🚀 Publish** button at the bottom of the Codespace editor, confirm you want to proceed with a `y` and watch the Terminal for the output!